andresuarezz26/newrev/README.md

 # Newrev

-**Newrev** is a collaborative code editor powered by AI.
-It lets you edit any GitHub project by combining the power of large language models with your own development workflow.
+**Newrev** is an AI code generator that runs on the browser.
 Built on top of [aider](https://github.com/paul-gauthier/aider), Newrev provides a seamless human-AI collaboration environment where you can edit, iterate, and ship production-ready code.

 ---